Mike Whitney: Books

 Whitney wrote a book of memoirs, Quick Whit: The Mike Whitney Story (1993), and a book of stories from his cricket-playing days and his travels, Whiticisms (1996).

 Mike Whitney Band

 From 2007 to 2019, Whitney toured with his cover group, The Mike Whitney Band, which mainly played gigs around Sydney, but also played in RSL clubs and pubs throughout Australia.
 Whitney played the tambourine and sang lead vocals for the band.
-After thirteen and a half years, the band played its last gig at the Bayview Tavern in the Sydney suburb of Gladesville on 8 June 2019.
+After thirteen and a half years, the band played its last gig at the Bayview Hotel in the Sydney suburb of Gladesville on 8 June 2019.
 The band played a final encore at North Ryde RSL on 29 June 2019.
-Whitney now plays with a band called Oz Icons with Wayne "Junior" Pearce, Eric "Guru" Grothe, and Angry Anderson.
-Whitney, as of 2022, was asked to concurrently join another band called True Sports, featuring Whitney, Eric "Guru" Grothe, Richard Chee Quee, Mark Carroll, Gavin Robertson, Steve Balbi, and Musical Director Andrew Dawson, which he accepted.
+Whitney now plays with a band called Oz Icons with Wayne "Junior" Pearce.
+Eric "Guru" Grothe and Angry Anderson have made guest appearances with the band.